Tyonnchie-Berry-1996/Proxmox-Home-Lab-Setup/README.md

 - **Ubuntu Jellyfin VM**
   - IPTV
   - Movies and Shows
   - Works as a local netflix but instead of using netflix's servers we use our own.
-Local installed media (shows & moives) and I make a custom m3u playlist for        IPTV.
+Local installed media (shows & moives) and I make a custom m3u playlist for        IPTV:https://github.com/Tyonnchie-Berry-1996/Build-Your-Own-IPTV.
 On the backend I use NextPVR for the m3u playlist
   - Hardware-accelerated decoding/encoding (transcoding) for media playback and IPTV

 - **Kali Linux VM**